Linea Nigra: What Is It And Will It Go Away?

 Everyone (men and women alike) have something called the linea alba (Latin for white line), which is tissue that runs from the end of your breastbone down to your pubic area, connecting the left and right sides of your ab muscles.

 When you’re pregnant, the linea alba can darken, forming the linea nigra.
 This skin-darkening is probably due to hormone changes in your body during pregnancy.
+It’s known as hyperpigmentation.

 You might notice other changes in skin coloring during your pregnancy as well, such as darker nipples or dark spots on your face.
+Your scars and freckles may also get darker and more visible.
+These areas can even spread out as if they’re getting bigger.

 When Does Linea Nigra Appear?